 Remember when you prepare corms, plant them as soon as possible.
 Because when saffron bulbs are out of the soil, they will be in danger of infection and illness.

 The middle of summer is the best time for buying and planting saffron corms.
 At this time, the bulbs are in the sleep phase, and their displacement is not harmful.
 Any stress can cause a decrease in your saffron production, so be careful about your corms.

 2. Prepare the Pots

-In this step you should prepare some pots, every five bulbs need one small pot.
-We have an exciting process called saffron bulbs multiplication, and it means if you plant five bulbs in pots this year, you will have more than twenty saffron bulbs in the seventh year.
+In this step, you should prepare some pots, every five bulbs need one small pot.
+We have an exciting process called saffron bulb multiplication, and it means if you plant five bulbs in pots this year, you will have more than twenty saffron bulbs in the seventh year.